Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

   }
 }
 ```

 In Terraform, you can use loops to dynamically create resources, modules, or outputs.
 Terraform provides two main constructs for looping: `count` and `for_each`.
-Here are examples of both:

 ### 1. **Using `count`**